 Employees who carry out public duties are entitled to reasonable time off work for undertaking those duties, eg JPs, members of certain public bodies including a local authority, statutory tribunal, health authority or an education body, such as a board of school governors.

 Time off for learning

-Employees have the right to request unpaid time off to undertake study or learning.
+In Great Britain, but not Northern Ireland as of yet (November 2017), employees have the right to request unpaid time off to undertake study or learning.
 This only applies to employers with 250 or more workers.